jhirono/amlsecurity/Readme.md

 1. Establish Point to Site VPN connection to your workspace hub VNet and update hostfile
 1. Create VM in your workspace hub VNet as a jumpbox VM

+> **BEFORE YOU GO** I recommend using VPN connection because in the case of jump box VM, you will have three redundant resources; your client, jumpbox and compute instance.
+In the case of VPN, you just have your client and compute instance.
+If customer's security standard allows, I also recommend using your client as model development env and compute cluster as scalable training env.

 ### Establish point to site VPN connection (advanced)

 You will create followings.
 Please see [this step by step guide](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-howto-point-to-site-resource-manager-portal).